Trevor Jones, OmniMetrics

-I work directly with every client.
-I bring in trusted specialists where a project calls for it (a certified PPC manager for paid campaigns, local photographers when a shoot needs a bigger crew), but I'm always the single point of contact.
+Every client works directly with me as the lead on their account.
+When a project calls for additional depth, I bring in specialists from a network built over two decades: a certified PPC manager for paid campaigns, experienced photographers when a shoot needs a bigger crew, developers for complex technical requirements.
+I coordinate it.
 You reach me.
 I know your account, your history, and what needs to happen next.

 I'm 50.
 I've watched this industry reshape itself more than once: around search, then mobile, then social, and now AI.
 Staying current isn't something I do for the website.
 It's just what the work has required for 25 years.